The Voice (Australian TV series) season 2

 The second season of The Voice, the Australian reality talent show, premiered on 7 April 2013.
-Season 1 coach, Keith Urban left the show and was therefore replaced by Ricky Martin.
-This is the last season to feature Delta Goodrem and Seal until they both return in Seasons 4 and 6, respectively.
+All coaches and hosts from the previous season returned for their second season, except Keith Urban, who left the panel and was replaced by Ricky Martin.

+This season was won by Harrison Craig, whose victory marked Seal's second and final win as a coach.

 Format

 The season is part of the television franchise, The Voice and is based on a similar competition format in The Netherlands entitled The Voice of Holland.
 The winner receives a recording contract with Universal Music.
 This season consists of four phases: the blind auditions, battle phase, followed by the showdowns and finally the live performance shows.

 For the second season, during the battle rounds phase of the competition, opposing coaches have the ability to steal the singer that was sent home by the original coach.
 If more than one coach hits their buzzer to recruit the singer in question, the contestant decides which coach to work with.
 This format was first used in the third season of the American version of The Voice.